nooonek/pleuro_tlr_project/README.md

 ## 🧪 Workflow Summary

-The analysis was conducted in R using R Markdown and terminal tools.
-All scripts and steps are reproducible.
+The analysis was conducted in R using RStudio, terminal tools and external programs.
+The scripts and steps done in R are reproducible.

 ### 1. **TLR Gene Annotation**
 See: [`anot.Rmd`](./anot.Rmd)
 - BLAST-p search using *Lissotriton* TLR proteins
-- Parsing top hits (E=0), linking to gene IDs from `.gtf`
+- Parsing top hits (E=0, highest bit score), linking to gene IDs from `.gtf`
 - Generation of a filtered annotation table

 ### 2. **Multiple-sequence alignment for particular TLR genes**